Primary Navigation Mobile

 How does it work?

-When pulling out of a parking space (usually reversing), cross-traffic alert uses sensors and/or cameras to detect if there’s something in your blind spot that you may not be able to see.
-If a vehicle is driving past, the car will detect it and alert the driver with an audible or visual warning (sometimes both) so they can take action.
-If they don’t, some cars can even apply the brakes on behalf of the driver to avoid a collision.
+Originally introduced to reduce the risks associated with reversing out of a parking space, modern cross-traffic alert systems protect the front and rear of the car by using sensors such as radar and cameras to detect approaching vehicles that might otherwise be impossible to see due to blind spots or other distractions.
+If another vehicle is driving past, the car will detect it and alert the driver with an audible or visual warning (sometimes both) so they can take action.
+If they don’t, some cars even apply the brakes on behalf of the driver to avoid collision.

 More advanced systems have the ability to recognise cyclists and pedestrians, as well as cars driving past.
 Other high-tech examples use cameras at the outer edges of a car’s bumpers and display an image on the car’s infotainment screen.